-A pressure check valve (like the red piece shown in the picture above) attached to the wand avoids dripping of the spray when the hand trigger is let go to stop spraying.
+A pressure check valve attached to the wand avoids dripping of the spray when the hand trigger is let go to stop spraying.
+With the check valve shown in the picture above, no dripping occurs when the hand trigger is let go.

 Nozzle choice is sometimes determined by the type of spraying you are doing.
 For example, if you are doing band spraying, meaning your target is in a row (like a row of vegetables, or tree seedlings) within a certain width, you would want to choose an "even flat-fan" nozzle that is designed to provide a uniform ("even") coverage of the chemical sprayed across the complete band width.
 If you are doing broadcast spraying to cover a wide area, then a regular flat-fan nozzle is best for application of fertilizers and herbicides.
 A cone nozzle is likely to produce better results when applying fungicides or insecticides because it produces somewhat smaller droplets than a comparable size flat-fan nozzle.
 However, because it produces relatively higher number of small drift-prone droplets, you need to pay more attention to drift when using cone nozzles.
-For detailed information on nozzle selection (type and size) for different applications, read the OSU Extension fact sheet FABE-529 "Selecting the Best Nozzle for the Job" available online at ohioline.osu. edu/factsheet/fabe-529.
+For detailed information on nozzle selection (type and size) for different applications, read the OSU Extension fact sheet FABE-529 "Selecting the Best Nozzle for the Job" available online at ohioline.osu.edu/factsheet/fabe-529.